BrowserSync/recipes/recipes/grunt.sass.autoprefixer/readme.md

 bundled with `grunt-browser-sync` since `2.1.0`

-Don't forget the `spawn: false` option for the watch task - it's a requirement that allows BrowserSync to work correctly
+Don't forget the `spawn: false` option for the watch task - it's a requirement that allows Browsersync to work correctly

 ```js
 watch: {